dy/piezo/docs/r&d.md

   * named properties in arrays? `[1,2,3,a:4,b:5]`
     ~ reminds typescript named tuples
     ~ should find exactly where we'd need that
   ?
 Maybe can be done purely as aliases for position?
+Let's see for use-case

 ## [x] Elvis operator: `a ?: b` instead of jsy `a ?? b`
   * ~ equivalent to a ? #0 : b